Department of Labor Logo United States Department of Labor

 • (816) 285-7000

-Employment rose in all four large counties in Utah from March 2018 to March 2019, the U.S. Bureau of Labor Statistics (BLS) reported today.
-(Large counties are those with 2018 annual average employment levels of 75,000 or more.)
-Assistant Commissioner for Regional Operations Stanley W. Suchman noted that all four counties reported rates of job growth that exceeded the national average of 1.4 percent.
-Utah County (3.7 percent) had the largest gain and Weber County (1.8 percent) had the smallest over-the-year increase.
-(See table 1.)
+Employment rose in all five of the largest counties in Utah from March 2021 to March 2022, the U.S. Bureau of Labor Statistics reported today.
+(Large counties are those with annual average employment levels of 75,000 or more in 2022.)
+Regional Commissioner Michael Hirniak noted that Utah County and Washington County had the largest over-the-year increases in employment at 5.8 percent and 5.4 percent, respectively.
+(See chart 1 and table 1.)

-Among the four largest counties in Utah, employment was highest in Salt Lake County (710,000) in March 2019.
-Together, the four large counties accounted for 79.7 percent of total employment within the state.
-Nationwide, the 355 largest counties made up 73.5 percent of total U.S. employment.
+Among the five largest counties in Utah, employment was highest in Salt Lake County (755,600) in March 2022.
+Within Salt Lake County’s private industry, retail trade accounted for the largest employment.
+Together, the five largest Utah counties accounted for 84.2 percent of total employment within the state.
+Nationwide, the 355 largest counties made up 73 percent of total U.S. employment.

 Large county wage changes